Peju Layiwola

-Peju Layiwola is an art Historian and visual artist from Nigeria who works in a variety of media and genre.
-She is listed as a "21st Century Avant-Garde" in the book Art Cities of the Future published by Phaidon Press She is currently a Professor of Art and Art history at the University of Lagos and has been described as a "multitalented artist."
+Peju Layiwola, is an art Historian and visual artist from Nigeria who works in a variety of media and genre.
+She is listed as a "21st Century Avant-Garde" in the book Art Cities of the Future published by Phaidon Press.
+She is currently a Professor of Art and Art history at the University of Lagos and has been described as a "multi-talented artist."
 Her works can be found in the collection of Microsoft Lagos, Yemisi Shyllon Museum, Pan Atlantic, Lagos and homes of private collectors such as JP and Ebun Clark and the Obi of Onitsha.

 Biography

 Born Adepeju Olowu, Layiwola is the daughter of Babatunde Olatokunbo Olowu and Princess Elizabeth Olowu (née Akenzua).
 Her paternal grandfather was a business magnate who established the first cinema and printing press in Benin and the Delta region in the old Midwestern state.
 Her maternal grandfather, meanwhile, was Oba Akenzua II, king of Benin, who reigned from 1933 to 1978.
-She is also a cousin to DJ P Tee Money (born Thompson Iyamu).

 Layiwola has built on the artistic tradition of her mother, Princess Elizabeth Olowu, the first female bronze caster in Nigeria, a status she achieved through resilience in a culture that is very patriarchal.
 Her dual Yoruba and Edo heritage and history has inspired her professional practice.